All Episodes

 And believe it or not, I regret it.

-Particularly where it may have caused personal pain.
+And I do regret it, particularly where it may have caused personal pain.

 Too much is at stake for us to be consumed with these issues.

-I will always tell you the truth.
+But one thing I can promise you this: I will always tell you the truth.

-The media is still calling attention to this, and what they're saying, and the Democrats do, they say, well, he didn't specify anything.
+The media is still calling attention to this and what they're saying, and the Democrats do, they say, well, he didn't specify anything.

 So does he really mean it?